The Hydrodynamic Advantages of Shark Scales

 Before explaining the shark scale’s role in reducing drag, we need to understand some basics of hydrodynamics.
 Objects moving underwater will mainly face two types of drag, which are pressure drag and friction drag (Dean & Bhushan, 2010).
 Pressure drag, or form drag, is caused when the liquid flowing against the object requires energy to pass along the object (Dean & Bhushan, 2010).
 As the fluid partially absorbs the kinetic energy of the object, the object’s velocity decreases, equivalent to the object experiencing a drag bringing an acceleration in the direction opposite to the object’s motion.
 However, the streamlined shape of the shark body highly reduces the pressure drag, making this drag not a major factor affecting the shark’s motion (Dean & Bhushan, 2010).
 Hence, friction drag is the external force that the shark mainly faces.
 The formation of viscous drag or friction drag is due to the attractive interaction among atoms between the fluid and the surface parallel to the flow, as well as among liquid molecules (Dean & Bhushan, 2010).
 Equivalently, the higher the liquid viscosity (stronger interactions among liquid molecules), the stronger the drag (Dean & Bhushan, 2010).
 It can be imagined as multiple stacked postal stamps sliding on a block of partially flat ice.
 The liquid interaction is like the friction between stamps, while the interaction between liquid and surface is like the friction between stamps and ice.
 Due to the drag, if the flow is divided into layers away from the surface, the flow velocity gradually increases from the surface to the more exterior layers until the mean velocity of the fluid is reached (Dean & Bhushan, 2010).
 In other words, the friction drag can be explained as a result of momentum transfer between undisturbed fluid and the shark’s surface parallel to the flow, causing the velocity difference amongst the different layers (Dean & Bhushan, 2010).

-The friction drag can be affected by the complex patterns of flows.
+The friction drag can be affected by the complex of flows.
 The ratio of inertial force (created by the fluid’s momentum) to the frictional force of the fluids can be defined as the Reynolds number (Re) (Dean & Bhushan, 2010).
 The equation for the Reynold number can be written as

 \begin{equation}